opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/features.md

 ## Summary

 OGC API - Features provides functionality for working with vector data on the Web.
-This deep dive provided an overview of the standard and the various Resources and endpoints that are supported.
+This deep dive provided an overview of the standard and the various Resources and endpoints that are supported, as well as example of how-to access it using different clients.